Classical Studies, BA (Hons)

 Classical Studies Employment Opportunities

-We have close links with local schools, in part via the Welsh Classics Hwb, as well as the Schools Work Placement module, where you can gain valuable classroom experience by teaching students about the ancient world for university credit.
+We also have close links with local schools, in part via the Welsh Classics Hwb, as well as the school placement module, where you can gain valuable classroom experience by teaching students about the ancient world, should you be considering a career in teaching.

 Our Classical Studies graduates enter careers in a wide variety of sectors including: